der-leek/Startup/Notes/notes.md

 - navigate to next page if successful

 #### transcribe.html
-- code for text generation, set to periodically output text on a cycle
+- code for text generation, set to periodically output text
 - save button downloads transcribed text as .txt file
 - move blinking cursor to after the text